 Define and use directory tables

-SQL file functions — Types of URLs available to access files
+Types of URLs used to access data files

-Outline the purpose of User-Defined Functions (UDFs) for data analysis
+Processing unstructured data — User-Defined Functions (UDFs) for unstructured data analysis

 Time Travel